nebur395/Anisclo/README.md

   3. Run the command `npm install`.
 This must be done the first time only, in order to install the dependencies of the project.
   4. Use the following command to start mongod: `sudo service mongod start`
-  5. Run `npm start` in order to launch the server on port 3000.
+  5. Run `npm start` in order to launch two instances of the server on port 8080 (HTTP) and 8443 (HTTPS).
   Alternatively, you can also use `node server.js`.
+  6. Open a web browser (Preferably Mozilla Firefox or Chrome >55.X) and type http://localhost:8080 for the HTTP page, or https://localhost:8443 to go the HTTPS equivalent..

 ## Test
 In order to run the [Protractor](http://www.protractortest.org/#/) tests of this project you have to follow these steps: